 LADY MACBETH

 My hands are of your color; but I shame To wear a heart so white.
+(Shows her bloody hands to him)

 Knocking within

-I hear a knocking At the south entry: retire we to our chamber; A little water clears us of this deed: How easy is it, then!
+I hear a knocking At the south entry: retire we to our chamber; A little water clears us of this deed: (Macbeth walks over to water fountain and wash hands) How easy is it, then!
 Your constancy Hath left you unattended.

 Knocking within